amapruns/Calcium-Imaging-Analysis-with-R/README.md

 # Aim 2: To record peak response of a drug responder.

-Important consideration: Use the normalised (output) file from the above function in a .csv format.
+Important consideration: Use the normalized (output) file from the above function in a .csv format.

 Filename: Peakcurrent.R